 Coaltown Coffee, Ammanford

 Rather than be floored by a bad case of FOMO, I’ll take a supply of the Christmas Blend to go!
 Speaking of Christmas, my Dad enjoyed Coffi Teifi’s Bore Nadolig blend last year, which is also available online.
-And let’s not forget the hearty flavours of Heartland Llandudno, Gower Coffee from Swansea, and Cardiff’s Hard Lines Coffee – to name but another three!
+And let’s not forget the hearty flavours of Heartland Llandudno and Gower Coffee from Swansea – to name but another two!

 coffee cup and saucer, with the words Coffi TEIFI on the cup and packet of coffee plus holly and minced pie.